Tofu is one of the best plant-based proteins out there, but finding easy tofu recipes to start out with can be difficult

 I couldn’t make a list of tofu recipes without including the tofu dish I’ve always loved most: miso soup.
 It’s one of the most comforting comfort foods of all time, and it’s beautifully simple, although if you want to truly make it from scratch, it does require a significant amount of prep.
 What I love most about miso soup is how much flexibility it has, and this recipe gives a really comprehensive overview of the dish without being overly specific about the ingredients.
 I feel cozier just thinking about it.

 Hope you try one of these tofu recipes!
-If you’re new to cooking AND tofu, I recommend checking out Workweek Lunch’s basic tofu stir fry.
+If you’re new to cooking AND tofu, I recommend checking out Workweek Lunch’s pineapple fried rice with tofu.
 It’s an excellent introduction to tofu if you’re not super confident in the kitchen.